How to make use of 10 annual tax allowances

 10. Annual Investment Allowance

 The Annual Investment Allowance (AIA) is a form of tax relief for businesses that allows them to deduct the total amount of qualifying capital expenditure up to a certain limit from its taxable profits in a given tax year.
-The limit is temporarily set at £1,000,000 until 31 March 2023 and can be claimed by limited companies.
+Since April 2023, the limit has been set permanently at £1,000,000 and can be claimed by limited companies, but not sole traders or partnerships.

 Most assets purchased for business purposes can be claimed as qualifying expenses for AIA, for example office equipment, integral features of a building, lorries/vans and machinery.
 Some assets cannot be claimed though, including buildings, cars, land, and structures.
 The AIA is a useful allowance for business owners that allows them to offset capital expenditure against their profits to reduce the tax bill.